-These reference creeks/rivers have a period of record (POR) from between 15 to 84 years and therefore provide a good representation and understanding of the relative discharge curves for Arrow Reservoir tributaries.
+These reference creeks/rivers have a period of record (POR) from between 15 to 85 years and therefore provide a good representation and understanding of the relative discharge curves for Arrow Reservoir tributaries.
 While Duhamel Creek, Slocan River, and Kaslo Creek are not within the Arrow Reservoir catchment, their climatic position and character is similar to tributaries ranging throughout the Arrow Lakes basin.

-To compare the relative discharges among the four (4) watercourses, which vary widely in magnitude, the mean daily discharge (Q) for each watercourse was divided by the maximum recorded mean daily discharge (Qmax) for the same watercourse in the 2009 calendar year.
-The 2009 hydrometric data represents the reference condition for relative stream discharge to correspond with the initiation of the CLBMON-32 monitoring program.
-Flow data for subsequent years (2010,2011, and 2012) were adjusted relative to the 2009 discharge (reference) score by dividing mean daily discharges of the current year by corresponding days of the 2009 reference discharge data (to yield a percentage value).
-Discharge percentage values of the four reference watercourses were then averaged and multiplied by the 2009 relative discharge values for the same day.
+To compare the relative discharges among the four (4) watercourses, which vary widely in magnitude, the mean daily discharge (Q) for each watercourse was divided by the maximum recorded mean daily discharge (Qmax) for the same watercourse in that calendar year to give a daily %Qmax value.
+The average of the daily %Qmax values for the four watercourses was then calculated to give the mean%Qmax value.

+The 2009 hydrometric data and calculated mean%Qmax values represent the reference year for relative stream discharge and corresponds with the initiation of the CLBMON-32 monitoring program.
+The mean daily discharge measured in the four watercourses for subsequent years in the monitoring program (2010, 2011, 2012, and 2013) were divided by the 2009 value for the same day and mean%Qmax values were calculated relative to the 2009 reference year.

-The resulting % Qmax value for each day of the year was tabulated for each watercourse and plotted (Figure 3).
-This conversion to % Qmax enabled a comparison of the relative discharges of watercourses despite a wide variation in magnitude.
-Subsequently, the mean % Qmax was calculated for each day by averaging the % Qmax of the four watercourses on respective days.
-The mean % Qmax was then corrected so the maximum value equalled 1.00.
-The tabulated results were then plotted over the individual watercourse plots (Figure 3) for comparison; where y = relative discharge (% Qmax) and x = 2009 calendar year.
-The graphical output was examined and the four (4) relative discharge classes, used in the passage matrix, were identified.
-The relative discharge class breaks interpreted from the plot (Figure 3) closely resemble the scores assigned to the matrix; where very low = 0.0625, low = 0.25, and moderate = 0.5625.
-Thus we were able to translate the mean % Qmax values into the 4 discharge classes (very low, low, moderate, and high) of the matrix.
+The resulting daily mean%Qmax was plotted (Figure 3) and the four (4) relative discharge classes, used in the passage matrix, were identified.
+The relative discharge class interpreted from the plot (Figure 3) closely resemble the scores assigned to the matrix; where very low = 0.0625, low = 0.25, moderate = 0.5625, and high = 1.0.
+Thus we can translate the mean%Qmax values into the four (4) relative discharge classes (i.e., very low, low, moderate, and high) of the passage matrix.
+From this, the calculated daily mean%Qmax yields a continuous variable relative discharge score that fits within the 4-class simplified categorical range.
+Daily relative discharge scores can be anticipated using the hydrometric data over the period of record, which in-turn can be multiplied with the reservoir elevation score to give the Passage Score.